JuliaGeometry/Meshing.jl/docs/src/api.md

     (::Type{MT})(volume::AbstractArray{T, 3}, method::AbstractMeshingAlgorithm; vargs...) where {MT <: AbstractMesh, T}
 ```

-With the GeometryTypes API, the bounding box is specified by a `HyperRectangle`.
+With the GeometryTypes API, the bounding box is specified by a `HyperRectangle`, or keyword specified `origin` and `widths`.

 Some notes on VertType and FaceType.
 Since it is common to simply call `HomogenousMesh` or `GLNormalMesh`, we have added promotion and default type logic
 to the GeometryTypes API to improve type stability and therefore performance.